RKinsey/gnuradio-docker/README.md

 # gnuradio-docker
 GNU Radio on Ubuntu with scripts to enable GUI and audio functionality
+# Update January 9, 2020
+I thought I'd made this update already, but I would **strongly** recommend against using this, particularly on macOS.
+The empty VirtualBox filter doesn't do what I thought it did; it gains exclusive control of *all* USB devices, so it'll capture every connection it thinks is new.
+This includes, say, a macbook's built-in keyboard and touchpad (which is apparently over USB).
+VBox also has some pretty bad latency, and some programs (e.g. limesuite's FFT viewer) require GPU acceleration, and that didn't work very well either.
+In short, use Macports or https://github.com/ktemkin/gnuradio-for-mac-without-macports.
+It's a huge pain to add custom blocks to the latter (though it does come with a bunch), but it's easy to use and quick to install.
+Macports is macports (and, at least in late October, took several hours to install gnuradio and its dependencies).
 # NOTE
 These are potentially **Extremely** dangerous at the moment, use at your own risk